 - Instructor Email: miriameadyt@ucsb.edu

-- Day - Time - Room: Monday 4:00-4:50 in HSSB 1227
+- Day - Time - Room: Monday 3:00-3:50 in HSSB 1223

-- Enroll Code: 66605
+- Enroll Code: 62026

-Course Description: Why do we develop strong belief systems?
+In that regard, why do we develop strong belief systems?
 Why do we feel defensive when our beliefs are questioned or challenged?
 Why is it hard to hear perspectives that differ from our own?
-These questions will serve as the foundation for this course whereby students will engage in critical thinking, viewpoint diversity, and respectful dialogue.
-Students will be asked to reflect on their own perspective or beliefs and will consider what influenced their stance on these matters.
-Each week, students will read, watch, or listen to something that challenges their beliefs on a particular issue or introduces them to a different perspective.
+These questions will guide students as they engage in critical thinking, viewpoint diversity, and respectful dialogue.
+Students will be asked to reflect on their own perspectives or beliefs and will consider what influenced their stance on these matters.
+In particular, students will be exposed students to a range perspectives and issues that are: less known (e.g., the struggles of men and boys), novel (e.g., Theory of Racelessness), ill-founded (e.g., “jensenism”), pseudoscientific (e.g., phrenology), controversial (e.g., criticism of DEI programming), and questionable (e.g., re-evaluation of social emotional learning programs for children and adolescents).

 Bio: Dr. Miriam Eady Thompson is an Associate Teaching Professor in the Department of Counseling, Clinical, and School Psychology.
 She is also a licensed psychologist, Nationally Certified School Psychologist, and the Director of Mind and Behavior Assessment Clinic (MBAC) at UCSB.
 As a teaching professor and assessment clinic director, Dr. Thompson trains graduate students in the ethical administration of standardized psychological assessments.
-She teaches assessment courses on personality, neuropsychological, psychoeducational, and cognitive functioning.
-Dr. Thompson’s greatest source of fulfillment comes from teaching, training, and interacting with students.
+She primarily teaches assessment courses on personality, neuropsychological, psychoeducational, and cognitive functioning.
+Dr. Thompson’s greatest source of fulfillment comes from teaching, training, and interacting with students

 - Seminar Type: First Year Discovery

-- Department: Chemical Engineering
+- Department: chemical engineering

 - Instructor: Todd Squires